Difficulty: Easy, Asked in: Google, Amazon, Microsoft

 }

 Similarly, to find the last occurrence, we also modify the binary search algorithm.
-We first initialize low = 0 and high = n - 1 to track the left and right ends during the binary search loop.
+For this, we first initialize low = 0 and high = n - 1 to track the left and right ends.
 Now we run a loop until low ≤ high:

 int findLastOccurrence(int A[], int n, int target)